 Special note: In this challenging time, people have even more of a need for someone to talk to about their feelings and thoughts.
 I'm happy to be able to offer tele-therapy to deal with how the current situation is effecting you.
 Even now, your goals for yourself are still important.
 Your struggles in life are still there.
 Let's talk about your challenges, your hopes, and your dreams.

-Betsy Levine is a Licensed Clinical Social Worker in Midtown Manhattan specializing in eating disorders, attention deficit hyperactivity disorder (ADHD and ADD), couples counseling, the quarter-life crisis, depression, and career issues.
+Betsy Levine is a Licensed Clinical Social Worker in Midtown Manhattan specializing in anxiety, couples counseling, eating disorders, attention deficit hyperactivity disorder (ADHD and ADD), quarter-life crises, depression, and career issues.

 Betsy’s style is eclectic, drawing upon psychodynamic methods, EFT (emotionally focused couples therapy) and some cognitive behavioral techniques.
 She works with her clients through an individualized approach, best suited to address each client’s concerns.